arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Network Mode](assets/network-mode.gif)

+With this method, you can access your UNO Q from any machine in your local network.
+This allows you to use Arduino App Lab as if you were connected directly to the board, where you can develop & run Apps in the same way as if it was connected via USB-C®.

 Network Mode relies on **local network discovery (mDNS)** to automatically find boards on the same network.
 Some network configurations such as guest Wi-Fi, corporate or IoT networks, VPNs, or strict firewall rules may prevent automatic discovery, even if the board is connected to Wi-Fi.

 **Note**